abstractedfox/CrashConfetti/README.md

 # CrashConfetti

-CrashConfetti is a fun app that produces a pop of confetti on the main monitor when Windows Explorer crashes or restarts.
+CrashConfetti is a fun and simple app that produces a pop of confetti on the main monitor when Windows Explorer crashes or restarts.

 How to use:
 1. Run ConfettiCannon.exe